datanav/docs/technical/superoffice-tripletex.rst

 ----------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a Tripletex Contact must be established.

-A new Tripletex Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Quotealternative that is synchronized into Tripletex.
+A new Tripletex Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, Quote, Quoteline, or Quotealternative that is synchronized into Tripletex.

 Once a link between a SuperOffice Contact and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.